 SEAN: Unknown is an actual title for a new manga about supernatural powers and the people who police them.

-MELINDA: I’ll pretty much always check out a series with supernatural powers.
+MJ: I’ll pretty much always check out a series with supernatural powers.

-MELINDA: Why, it certainly does.
+MJ: Why, it certainly does.

 SEAN: Yen On has a third No Game No Life, where we see whether Sora will somehow manage to return from being erased from existence.